NicoKos/quxa-public/README.md

 # Welcome
 Welcome to the QUXA public repository.

-**QUXA is a QUIC User eXperience Assesment tool provided with no warranties**
+**QUXA is a QUIC User eXperience Assesment EXPERIMENTAL tool provided with no warranties**

 We use Google Chrome with GQUIC to measure page load time.